Airport Security Checkpoint: For Kids!

 Bizarre Bird Video: Off for Hitchcock Auditions?

-Take a look at this video my parents took in Florida: Read more »
+Take a look at this video my parents took in Florida: Read the rest of this entry »

 Washington D.C. in Spring